yowainwright/mini-cookies/README.md

 That's it!
 Mini Cookies is built for simplicity.<br/>
 It has 0 dependencies and is just a few lines of code. 👌

+## Feature Requests

+Yes!
+I'm happy to add more utility to this lil' `fn` that just makes cookies in the console fun!